2024 Solar Incentives Guide for Kinnelon, NJ - Tax Credits & Rebates

 In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
 After 2032, the credit percentage will see a slight decrease annually until the end of the program in 2035.
 The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, get in touch with your local Kinnelon solar installation company.
+To understand how the new Clean Energy Credit applies to you, get in touch with your local Kinnelon solar installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these may include tax credits, rebates and more.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
 Some incentives are offered for only a limited time, while others are ongoing.
-These local incentives might come from the New Jersey government, or from your specific county or municipality.
+Your local solar incentives might come from the New Jersey government, or from your specific county or municipality.

 Next Steps for Installing Solar in Kinnelon